 - The super co-contribution scheme – If you earn less than $48,516, you’re able to receive tax free super co-contribution payments from the government.
 If you earned $33,516 or less this financial year, the government gives you 50 cents for every dollar you contribute to your fund (up to $500).
 For every dollar you earn over $33,516, your entitlement is reduced by 3.33 cents.

 - Dependant tax offset – At the start of the 2012-13 financial year, the ATO changed the tax offsets for dependants.
 These changes consolidated eight dependency offsets into one single, non-refundable offset.

 - Get a depreciation schedule for your investment property – Tax depreciation schedules can be carried out for both new and old rental properties.
-An independent financial planner can complete a schedule for you – the cost is tax deductible.
+A financial planner can complete a schedule for you – the cost is tax deductible.

 - Claiming car expenses for work.
 There are a number of ways you can claim car expenses – however it’s best to keep a log book throughout the year.
 This allows you to choose the method you want to use at tax time for the best return.

 With many tax changes proposed under the new budget, businesses and individuals need to be aware of how they may be affected.
-An independent financial planner can help you to navigate these changes should they become law.
+A financial planner can help you to navigate these changes should they become law.

 It is important to understand your entitlements when it comes to completing your tax return, and it is important to keep abreast of changes.
-By seeking the help of an independent financial planner who understands your situation and financial position, you’ll get the best possible tax return.
+By seeking the help of a financial planner who understands your situation and financial position, you’ll get the best possible tax return.